rstofi/arcane_suite/Documentation/Design_and_Philosophy.rst

 |       └── arcane_apps/
 |           └── # I plan to put here all the code that creates and manages command-line applications
 |   └── Containers
-|           └── # I plan to put here configuration files for containers
+|           └── # I plan to put here configuration files for containers, each in a separate directory